 Since its launch in 2015, SAKI has been making a difference by improving the response to sexual assault by identifying and apprehending violent offenders and by addressing the problem of unsubmitted sexual assault kits.
-There are 70 active SAKI grantees across 44 states.
-As of June 2020, more than 130,000 sexual assault kits have been inventoried, over 71,000 kits have been sent for testing, and more than 62,000 kits have been tested to completion.
+More than 70 grantees have received SAKI funding over the last six years.
+As of September 2020, more than 132,000 sexual assault kits have been inventoried, over 73,000 kits have been sent for testing, and more than 62,000 kits have been tested to completion.
 Visit the SAKI TTA Performance Metrics & Research page for additional data.